microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupAppRoleAssignment.md

 This example retrieves the application role assignments of a group.

-- `-ObjectId` parameter specifies the ID of a group in Microsoft Entra ID.
+- `-GroupId` parameter specifies the ID of a group in Microsoft Entra ID.

 ### Example 2: Retrieve all application role assignments of a group